 Interestingly, the tug and glider pilots’ reports differ significantly on release time and height.
 18 minutes is a lot, for men who had presumably synchronised watches just before take off.
 As for the height, for many a glider 200 feet was enough to make the difference between landing in the sea or on land, i.e. life and death.
 Some Wacos had trouble with their altimeters, which registered too high, but a 200 foot margin still seems excessive.

 Glider 126 landed in a flat, open, stubble field only 300 yards from the south-west corner of LZ 2.
-It made one of the best landings of the night, close to its LZ and only losing its left wheel on touchdown.
-The wheel was forced up into the glider through the floor.
-The glider ended up facing south-west, so apparently it turned or circled at some point, unless the loss of its wheel made it pivot 90 degrees left.
+It made one of the best landings of the night, close to its LZ and essentially intact.
+It lost its left wheel completely, possibly ripped off in a heavy landing caused by the altimeter reading being wrong.
+The loss of the wheel made the glider pivot 90 degrees left.
 A later examination reported that its right wheel ended up in a ditch, presumably bringing the Waco to an abrupt halt.
 Another glider, Glider 26, carrying a surgical team under Captain Rigby-Jones, landed only 100 yards away, next to a farm outbuilding.
 There was a large pillbox behind barbed wire 400 yards to the south of Glider 126.

 The other half of the mortar platoon, which was in Glider 126a, never arrived.
 It developed aileron trouble in Africa and released near its own airfield.
 It damaged its undercarriage in doing so, presumably by landing in the rough.

 Not much is known about what happened to the men of Glider 126 after they landed in Sicily.
 The glider would have made a perfect target for the pillbox only 400 yards away, so perhaps the men were machine-gunned as they disembarked.
 Glider pilot S/Sgt Jimmy Fairgrieve (of Glider 25) said he saw the First Pilot of Glider 126, S/Sgt Chandler, at the Ponte Grande bridge.